-The market for real-time sales, marketing and customer service solutions is intensely competitive.
+The market for sales and customer service technology is intensely competitive and characterized by aggressive marketing, evolving industry standards, rapid technology developments and frequent new product introductions.
 Relatively few substantial barriers to entry exist in this market, other than the ability to design and build scalable software and, with respect to outsourced solution providers, the ability to design, build and manage scalable network architecture.
 Established or new entities may enter this market in the near future, including those that provide real-time interaction online, with or without the user's request.